 If you think you can commit yourself to getting a mortgage then you can compare no deposit mortgage deals.
 Just be sure you are able to do so, as you may lose your house if you can't make the repayments.
 If your no deposit mortgage is guaranteed or 'assisted' by a family member, their funds and possibly even their home could also be taken as collateral.

 Take into account that finding a no deposit mortgage could be very difficult; one option which you may want to explore is a mortgage which allows you to put forward a low deposit that's guaranteed by a family member.
 While this should only be done if you are sure you can also make adequate payments, it does at least offer another option.

-Alternatively, you might be able to utilise the government’s Help to Buy schemes.
-Help to Buy Part 1 offers a low cost loan up to £120,000 to boost your deposit, but only available for new-build homes; under Help to Buy 2 the government guarantees part of your mortgage to encourage lenders to boost their high LTV offerings.
+Alternatively, you might be able to utilise the government's Help to Buy scheme.
+Help to Buy offers a low cost loan to boost your deposit, but is only available for new-build homes.

 What are fixed and variable rate mortgages?